-I was born and brought up in Fife and now live and work in Edinburgh where I obtained degrees from The Open University and Edinburgh College of Art.
-Working mainly in abstract painting my work is influenced by nature, landscape and organic materials.
+I was born and brought up in Fife and now live and work in Edinburgh.
+Working mainly in abstract painting my work is influenced by nature and the landscape of places I have visited.

 If you would like any further information about my work, please contact me via the contact page.